andalenavals/stats_tools/README.md

 # stats_tools
-Somo examples of statistical tools
+Some examples of statistical tools